Solitai7e/Doodads/README.md

-                     that break themselves in the absence of the real APIs. iterutils.js       - a random selection of common list operations, designed around iterators and generators instead of arrays.
+                     that break themselves in the absence of the real APIs. iterutils.js       - a random selection of common list operations, designed around iterators and generators instead of arrays. geany/             - plugins for Geany, most of them workarounds for random annoyances.

 ```